irmen/prog8/docs/source/syntaxreference.rst

     The other options need those locations for other things so those virtual registers have to be put into memory elsewhere (outside of the zeropage).
 Trying to use them as zero page variables or pointers etc. will be a lot slower in those cases!
-    On the CommanderX16 the registers are always in zeropage.
+    On the Commander X16 the registers are always in zeropage.
 On other targets, for now, they are always outside of the zeropage.

 .. data:: %zpreserved <fromaddress>,<toaddress>